How Much Does an Online Survey Cost?

 The number of questions you would like to ask will play a factor in the cost of an online survey.
 It takes time to write, program, test, clean, and report each question.
 The more questions you want to include, the higher the cost will be.

-Many market research firms bypass the Word document, but our online survey firm finds outline the questions first saves time in the long run.
+Many market research firms bypass the Word document, but our online survey firm finds that outlining the questions first saves time in the long run.

 Rather than jumping immediately to programming, writing a survey on a Word document helps with revisions and changes to the script.
 It allows everyone on the client team to review the survey quickly and easily.